vankhoa011/coinbot/README.md

 CoinBot is a Slack Bot

-When someone type `btc` or `eth`.
-The CoinBot will answer the price of BTC or ETH at real time
+When someone type `get btc`, `get eth`, `get zec` .
+The CoinBot will answer the price of currency at the real time.

+CoinBot Support Top 50 Currency.

 ## How to deploy it.